Phenomenology of a Kinetic Higgs Portal: Phenomenological probes at the LHC and beyond

 Owing to the nature of the portal interactions, all ${\cal{O}}(\eta_{KS}^2)$ radiative corrections to SM quantities are given by BSM contributions to SM renormalisation constants; Goldstone propagation and Goldstone vertex corrections cancel identically for physical processes at this order.
 We can therefore perform the calculation in Feynman gauge $\xi=1$ and afterwards decouple the Goldstone sector in unitary gauge $\xi\to \infty$ for simplicity.
 This further highlights the physical Higgs properties as the main phenomenological drivers, as expected in HEFT.
 Carrying out the renormalisation programme (we give details further below), we find universal coupling modifications for fermions $f$ and massive gauge bosons (suppressing the known $\eta_S$ result, e.g.~\cite{He:2016sqr,Voigt:2017vfz,Englert:2019eyl}, for convenience)\footnote{We perform calculations in this work with {\tt{FeynArts}}/{\tt{FormCalc}}/{\tt{LoopTools}}~\cite{vanOldenborgh:1989wn,Mertig:1990an,Hahn:2000kx,Hahn:1998yk,Hahn:2000jm,Shtabovenko:2016sxi,Shtabovenko:2020gxv}.}

-again in terms of the real and renormalised parts of the standard Passarino-Veltman~\cite{Passarino:1978jh} one-loop scalar integrals where $A_0,B_0,B'_0$ (and the derivative of the $B_0$ function indicated by the prime).
+again in terms of the real and renormalised parts of the standard Passarino-Veltman~\cite{Passarino:1978jh} one-loop scalar integrals $A_0,B_0,B'_0$ (and the derivative of the $B_0$ function indicated by the prime).
 We show the sensitivity from projected single Higgs observations (the relative cross section change $\delta\sigma/\sigma$ due to universal coupling modifications) in Fig.~\ref{fig:hss} for two mass scenarios alongside scale variations in relation to changes of $\mu$.
-As can be seen, the precision that becomes available at the HL-LHC for single Higgs observables greatly improves over the off-shell suppression of direct production in Fig.~\ref{fig:wbf}.
+As can be seen, the precision that becomes available at the HL-LHC for single Higgs observables does not improve over the off-shell suppression of direct production in Fig.~\ref{fig:wbf}.
 When $S$ is light and is characterised such that $H\to SS$ is suppressed through destructive interference, the Higgs coupling modification will fall below the HL-LHC sensitivity threshold.
-Here, a future $e^+e^-$ Higgs factory could partly regain sensitivity and would efficiently constrain the kinetic portal for heavier states in parallel.
+Here, a future $e^+e^-$ Higgs factory could partly regain sensitivity and constrain the kinetic portal for heavier states in parallel.
+These constraints are, however, close to where we can expect perturbativity to be lost.